Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Evaluation of AI-generated Image Watermarking

-The watermark detection must ensure that “vanilla images” (i.e., normally generated results or natural clean images without embedded watermarks) are not mistakenly classified as watermarked, thereby avoiding false positives~\cite{francati2025coding}.
-Therefore, False Positive Rate ($\mathrm{FPR}$) is a fundamental metric in watermark detection.
-It quantifies the proportion of unwatermarked samples that are incorrectly classified as watermarked.
-Mathematically, it is defined as:
+The objective of watermark detection is to accurately determine whether an image contains an embedded message while minimizing false alarms.
+A reliable $\mathsf{Verify}$ must ensure that ``vanilla images", that is, naturally generated or unwatermarked images, are not erroneously classified as watermarked, thereby avoiding false positives~\cite{francati2025coding}.
+The $\mathrm{FPR}$ serves as a key metric for assessing watermark detectability.
+It measures the likelihood that a non-watermarked image is incorrectly identified as containing a watermark and is formally defined as:

-\begin{myDef} $\mathrm{FPR}$ measures the probability that a non-watermarked image is falsely detected as having a watermark.
+\begin{myDef} $\mathrm{FPR}$ measures the probability that a non-watermarked image is incorrectly detected as containing a watermark.

 \end{myDef}